 800x480, designers will create a background image of the same resolution.

-When design resolution and screen resolution have the same ratio of width to height
+When design resolution and screen resolution have the same aspect ratio

-When design resolution and screen resolution have the same ratio of width to height, supposing the screen resolution is
+When design resolution and screen resolution have the same aspect ratio, supposing the screen resolution is

 1600x960, enlarging the background image to 1600/800 = 2 times will perfectly fit the screen.
 This is the simplest situation, which will not be discussed in detail here.

-When the ratio of width to height of design resolution is larger than that of screen resolution, the height should be adjusted to avoid black borders
+When the aspect ratio of design resolution is larger than that of screen resolution, the height should be adjusted to avoid black borders